When: June 2nd-4th , 2015.

-Yes.
-Absolutely.
-In fact this is STRONGLY ENCOURAGED!
+Yes, we STRONGLY ENCOURAGE you bring your own samples!
 Where else can you see your samples on so many different instruments in the same day?!
 You can bring fixed or living specimens, but these must be limited to BLS1 samples.
 BLS2 samples are not permitted.
 If you need a sample dish to be held at 37 C, 5% CO2 in a nearby lab please write to one of the organizers.
 Please note that there will not be an incubator in the rooms housing the microscopes.

 EM samples: While EM imaging can be performed with samples we have prepared that will be provided on site, if you are interested in imaging your OWN samples, they must be prepared prior to the workshop.
 Most EM sample preparation requires several days of processing, and hence cannot be completed from beginning to end while at the workshop.
 Preparation for SEM prior to the workshop is fairly straightforward, as described in these suggested protocols.
 You merely need to pass your sample through the fixative solutions and then while at the workshop, sample preparation can be completed using the Leica CDP300 instrument that will be available to complete the dehydration and metal coating needed for SEM.
 Then take it to the JEOL Neoscope to obtain SEM images!
 Preparation for TEM is more complex as it requires fixation followed by treatment with hazardous chemicals over the course of several days.
 For those investigators at Yale, fixative solutions can be obtained from the Yale EM facility staff that will allow you to fix your samples as described in these protocols for tissues or cultured cells.
 The EM facility has generously offered to complete the labeling process for you, as they cannot provide the hazardous chemicals required for the remaining steps BUT preparations for this must be arranged in advance.
 Last minute requests may not be possible.
 Please contact Xinran Liu (firstname.lastname@example.org) with any further questions about EM sample preparation.